morispi/LRez/README.md

 Reference
 --------------

 Pierre Morisse, Claire Lemaitre, Fabrice Legeai.
-LRez: C++ API and toolkit for analyzing and managing Linked-Reads data. https://arxiv.org/abs/2103.14419
+LRez: C++ API and toolkit for analyzing and managing Linked-Reads data.
+Bioinformatics Advances, vbab022, https://doi.org/10.1093/bioadv/vbab022

 Contact
 --------------

-You can report problems and bugs to pierre[dot]morisse[at]inria[dot]fr
+You can report problems and bugs as issues on this repository : https://github.com/morispi/LRez/issues